ramsalt/matomo/README.md

 Due to the way this is implemented by both CircleCI and OVH the job identifies as the user who initiated the current CI run.
 The format of the username (`sub` field) is ["org/ORGANIZATION_ID/project/PROJECT_ID/user/USER_ID"](https://circleci.com/docs/openid-connect-tokens/#format-of-the-openid-connect-id-token).

-So for any user who should be allowed to initiate Matomo deployments, their username needs to be added to the [RoleBinding](system/rbac/rolebinding_circle-ci.yaml) by a cluser admin.
+So for any user who should be allowed to initiate Matomo deployments, their username needs to be added to the [RoleBinding](system/rbac/rolebinding_circle-ci.yaml) by a cluster admin.

 ## Matomo configuration